Momo-Analysis/momo-data-analysis/backend/README.md

 - Input validation is implemented for query parameters
 - SQL injection protection through parameterized queries
 - Error messages are sanitized in production mode
-- Consider implementing authentication and authorization for production use
+- We will consider implementing authentication and authorization for production use